Shipping your yacht may seem counter-intuitive, but putting wear on someone else’s hull can make more sense than you think, writes Will Bruton

 While seeing your yacht hoisted atop a giant ship is spectacular, de Krom pleads that owners bring only essential crew who are able to climb the ladders.
 “It’s not a family party.
 I’ve had babies onboard coming alongside.”

-He also advises that anyone at loading or unloading wears sturdy deck shoes – not flip-flops.
+He also advises that anyone at loading or unloading wears a good pair of deck shoes – not flip-flops.
 “We will provide the safety vest and helmet.
 But at least wear decent shoes to protect yourself.
 We work on a big steel vessel and there are so many ways to hurt yourself.”

 One of the chief complaints made by owners after yacht shipping is that of dirt from the ship’s exhaust system causing staining to the hull and mast, particularly for yachts positioned downwind of the exhaust.